-The quality of work done by a student is indicated by the symbols, A (-), B (+/-), C (+/-), D (+/-), F, FN, NG, P, U and S. An A indicates the highest standard of work; B indicates good work; C indicates competent work; D is minimal passing work; F or U indicates outright failure, and FN indicates outright failure due to non attendance or stopped attendance without an official withdrawal.
+The quality of work done by a student is indicated by the symbols, A (-), B (+/-), C (+/-), D (+/-), F, FN, FAHV, NG, P, U and S. An A indicates the highest standard of work; B indicates good work; C indicates competent work; D is minimal passing work; F or U indicates outright failure, and FN indicates outright failure due to non attendance or stopped attendance without an official withdrawal.
 Grades P or S indicate a letter grade of "C" or better.
+Grade of FAHV may be awarded when an Academic Honesty Violation is deemed a Level Two Violation.
 At the close of each semester, a report of grades is available on-line to each student.
 If a student wishes to appeal a grade, a description of the procedure is available in the Student Handbook and in the section Grade Change/Appeal.